epish/coderschool-blog-app/README.md

 * [X] User can create a new post, formatted using the Markdown language.
 * [X] User can edit an existing post.
 * [X] There is one post that introduces the App Creator with name, picture.
-* [X] User can delete stories, with an alert that asks the user to confirm.
+* [+] User can delete stories, with an alert that asks the user to confirm (see Notes)
-* [ ] User see a search form on the Posts page.
+* [X] User see a search form on the Posts page.
-* [ ] User can submit a search term to find all posts bywith titles containing the search term.
+* [X] User can submit a search term to find all posts bywith titles containing the search term.

 The following **optional** features are implemented:
 * [ ] There is a "navbar" that is responsive to window size similar to http://v4-alpha.getbootstrap.com/examples/navbar/.